What are the Business Awards?

 Is there help available to enter?

 Yes, the Chamber runs seminars to provide advice and help to entrants.
-These seminars were held in May and June.
+There is a presentation on 9 August and one of the judges will be there to answer questions.
 If you would like help or advice with entering, please don’t hesitate to contact the Chamber.